mrkkrp/dot-emacs/README.md

 ## Key Bindings

-Don't use hairy default Emacs shortcuts.
+I don't use hairy default Emacs shortcuts.
 All frequently used commands must be as simple as possible.
-Prefer single keys and key sequences over key-chords.
-Even if it's not faster, it's better for your health.
+I prefer single keys and key sequences over key-chords.
+Even if it's not faster, it's better for health.

 I make use of <kbd>F</kbd> keys.
 There are not so many of them (I could bind only 9 commands this way, since <kbd>F1</kbd>, <kbd>F3</kbd>, and